Preventing Pressure Injuries

 • Lift your buttocks when changing positions.
 Do not drag your body.
 Ask your family, doctors, nurses, and nursing staff to help you change your position, if needed.

 • Try not to lie on the bony areas of your body.
-Ask your family, doctors, nurses, and nursing staff to help you change your position, if needed.
+Ask your family, doctors, nurses, and nursing staff to help you change position, if needed.

 • Raise the head of your bed as little as possible unless it’s unsafe for you to lie flat.
 This will put less pressure on your buttocks